Thynix/mantis-backup-downloader/README.md

-### Cronjob-capable shell script to download backups from Mantis
+### Cronjob-capable shell script to download backups from Mantis bugtracker

 This script:
 - automatically logs in to Mantis, see section "Configuration" in the